technicalpickles/jeweler/README.markdown

 Jeweler provides two things:

  * Rake tasks for managing gems and versioning of a <a href="http://github.com">GitHub</a> project
- * A generator for creating kickstarting a new project
+ * A generator for creating/kickstarting a new project

 ## Quick Links